 The area of the Town of Kaštela was inhabited by many: the Illyrian tribe Delmats, Greek colonists, Romans, and Croats arrived in the 7th century.
 Traces of high civilization of the area are shown by the remains of tools from the Stone Age, sites of ancient rustic villas, stone finds of early Christian and pre-Romanesque sacral buildings and others in the hinterland (Kaštela Field, the slopes of Kozjak), while the area of today's Town started to develop in the 15th century.
-In the period from the 15th to the 17th century, 17 fortifications and 12 fortified settlements were built, and to this day, 12 fortifications and 10 fortified settlements have been preserved.
-Historic buildings are divided into two groups: civil buildings (castlesfortifications, residential buildings, villas, public buildings, schools etc.) and sacral buildings (churches, cemeteries etc.).
+In the period from the 15th to the 17th century, 17 fortifications and 12 fortified settlements were built, and to this day, 12 fortifications and 10 fortified settlements have been preserved: Historic buildings are divided into two groups: civil buildings (castlesfortifications, residential buildings, villas, public buildings, schools etc.) and sacral buildings (churches, cemeteries etc.).
 The cultural heritage of the Town of Kaštela is shown in the table below.

-Table 5 Cultural heritage of the Town of Kaštela
+Table 7 Cultural heritage of the Town of Kaštela

-Type of cultural property - immovable cultural goods Settlement Individually Cultural and historic elements Museum material Kaštel Gomilica Church of Saints Jerome, Church of St. Jerome with the parochial house, Church of Saints Cosmas and Damian with the cemetery, public laundry-washing site in Torac, Kaštel Kaštilac, convent in Kaštilac Urban complex of the Kaštel Gomilica settlement / Kaštel Kambelovac Church of Saints Michael and Martin, Church of St. Michael of Lažani and the tower on Krug, the Cambi tower and country villa, the Cambi family oil mill, the building of the former ballet school, Mala and Velika Piškera, Kaštel Lippeo Urban complex of the Kaštel Kambelovac settlement 1 Kaštel Lukšić Church of Saints John the Baptist on Brinje, Church of St. Lawrence, Old Church of the Assumption of the Blessed Virgin Mary, Rosani country villa with a small church, Parish Church of the Assumption of the Blessed Virgin Mary Cemetery on Stupi, Vitturi Park, Urban complex of the Kaštel Lukšić settlement Kaštela Town Museum Kaštel Novi Church of Saints George of Žestinje, Church of St. Mary of Špiljan (Stomorija), Church of St. Peter, the Brotherhood Lodge of St. Peter and the clock tower (Brce Square) Urban complex of the Kaštel Novi settlement / Kaštel Stari Archaeological site Mirje, Church of Our Lady of the Rosary, Church of St. John the Baptist, Church of St. Joseph, Church of St. Nicholas, Palace Hotel with a garden, Cippico Castle (Brce Square), underwater archaeological site - remains of the Andreis Castle, Renaissance waterworks, residential complex with the Cega Tower, Villa Nika, winery in Kaštel Stari Urban complex of the Kaštel Stari settlement /
+Type of cultural property - immovable cultural goods Settlement Individually Cultural and historic elements Museum material Kaštel Gomilica Church of Saints Jerome, Church of St. Jerome with the parochial house, Church of Saints Cosmas and Damian with the cemetery, public laundry-washing site in Torac, Kaštel Kaštilac, convent in Kaštilac Urban complex of the Kaštel Gomilica settlement / Kaštel Kambelovac Church of Saints Michael and Martin, Church of St. Michael of Lažani and the tower on Krug, the Cambi tower and country villa, Urban complex of the Kaštel /

-Type of cultural property - immovable cult Type of cultural property - immovable cultural goods Settlement Individually Cultural and historic elements Museum material Kaštel Sućurac Archaeological site Gornja Krtina (villa rustica), archdiocesan palace, underwater archaeological site Urban complex of the Kaštel Sućurac settlement / Kaštel Štafilić Archaeological site Knežine (villa rustica), archaeological site Resnik, Church of St. Vital (St. Clare) on Cape Tarce in Divulje, Kaštel Nehaj (Lodi), Kaštel Stafileo - Rotondo Urban complex of Kaštel Nehaj, urban complex of the Kaštel Štafilić settlement /
+Type of cultural property - immovable cultural goods Settlement Individually Cultural and historic elements Museum material the Cambi family oil mill, the building of the former ballet school, Mala and Velika Piškera, Kaštel Lippeo Kambelovac settlement Kaštel Lukšić Church of Saints John the Baptist on Brinje, Church of St. Lawrence, Old Church of the Assumption of the Blessed Virgin Mary, Rosani country villa with a small church, Parish Church of the Assumption of the Blessed Virgin Mary Cemetery on Stupi, Vitturi Park, Urban complex of the Kaštel Lukšić settlement Kaštela Town Museum Kaštel Novi Church of Saints George of Žestinje, Church of St. Mary of Špiljan (Stomorija), Church of St. Peter, the Brotherhood Lodge of St. Peter and the clock tower (Brce Square) Kaštel Stari Archaeological site Mirje, Church of Our Lady of the Rosary, Church of St. John the Baptist, Church of St. Joseph, Church of St. Nicholas, Palace Hotel with a garden, Cippico Castle (Brce Square), underwater archaeological site - remains of the Andreis Castle, Renaissance waterworks, residential complex with the Cega Tower, Villa Nika, winery in Kaštel Stari Urban complex of the Kaštel Stari settlement / Kaštel Sućurac Archaeological site Gornja Krtina (villa rustica), archdiocesan palace, underwater archaeological site Urban complex of the Kaštel Sućurac settlement / Kaštel Štafilić Archaeological site Knežine (villa rustica), archaeological site Resnik, Church of St. Vital (St. Clare) on Cape Tarce in Divulje, Kaštel Nehaj (Lodi), Kaštel Stafileo - Rotondo Urban complex of Kaštel Nehaj, urban complex of the Kaštel Štafilić settlement /